zockerhuhn/Honkai-Star-Rail-farm-script/README.md

 __This software is used to read the text and numbers from the screen by taking a screenshot of the specific area and then using tesseract to analyse it__

 ### Clone the repository
-Choose where you want to install the script (I recommend documents or desktop) (It will install in a new folder, you don'thave to create one)
+Choose where you want to install the script (I recommend documents or desktop) (It will install in a new folder, you don't have to create one)

 Press 'WIN + r' on your keyboard and enter cmd, this should open up a terminal